Scott Habecker, President/Chief Executive Officer

-Scott D. Habecker, CPA, is Diakon's Chief Operating and Chief Financial Officer.
-Having joined Diakon in mid-2009 as Vice President of Planning and Business Development, he now oversees all organizational operations and financial services, with a focus on strategic initiatives to ensure Diakon’s long-term mission.
+Scott D. Habecker, CPA, CGMA, became Diakon’s President/CEO the beginning of 2021.
+Having joined Diakon in mid-2009 as Vice President of Planning and Business Development, he was later promoted to Chief Financial Officer and then also Chief Operating Officer.
+During that period, he oversaw all organizational operations and financial services, with a focus on strategic initiatives to ensure Diakon’s long-term mission.
 In his previous role, he was responsible for evaluation of and planning for mergers and acquisitions, as well as internal expansion and repositioning opportunities.
 He has worked extensively to evaluate appropriate capital structures for Diakon and overseen bond issues and refinancings to achieve maximum results for Diakon.

 Before joining Diakon, Mr. Habecker spent nine years as Chief Financial Officer for Continuing Care Rx, a multi-state, long-term care pharmacy business, where he assisted the organization complete five acquisitions and three de novo startup pharmacies in the eastern half of the United States.
 Mr. Habecker also served as Controller for Presbyterian Senior Living (formerly Presbyterian Homes & Services) and began his career in the Harrisburg office of Ernst & Young, an international accounting and auditing firm.